theUpsider/tournament-bot/README.md

 - setteamcolor : used during the setup of a team to change and set its color (role).
 - ticket : opens a ticket, the support and staff can look into.
 This may range from general inqueries to specific problems the players may have.
 - verify : guides the user trhough a setup using the riot api to determine his ownership of a LoL account and sets his nickname and region accordingly.

+## Thanks
+The bot is in a early state.
+Feedback is appreciated.